hornster02/hornster02/README.md

 <br/>
 ■ disable low memory warnings = remove ```radardt.dll, radarrs.dll``` ```HKLM\SYSTEM\CurrentControlSet\Control\WDI\DiagnosticModules```
 <br/>
-■ (unnecessary) system panic due to a (distant) approaching RAM shortage (limiting even running applications) + inability to use all available RAM = for peace his mind, enable SWAP (fixed 4(+?)GB) = if memory usage does not exceed physical RAM, then it will ~not be used
+■ (unnecessary) system panic due to a (distantly) approaching RAM shortage (limiting even running applications) + inability to use all available RAM = for peace his mind, enable SWAP (fixed 4(+?)GB) = if memory usage does not exceed physical RAM, then it will ~not be used
 <br/>
 ■ single channel only = bios reset, RAM swapping, heatsink pressure, CPU contamination/pins
 <br/>